bulletmark/pifaceio/README.md

 ### PIFACE PACKAGE BACKWARDS COMPATIBILITY

-The following [piface][] API will work compatibly, but performance is slightly degraded compared to reading and writing the single input and output bytes using the canonical new and preferred pifaceio API described above.
-However, performance is still significantly superior to the original [piface][] package itself.
+As an alternative API, pifaceio also implements the "classic" API from the [pifacedigitalio][] and it's predecessor [piface][] packages.
+The classic API will work compatibly, but performance is slightly degraded compared to reading and writing the single input and output bytes using the canonical new and preferred pifaceio API described above.
+However, performance is still significantly superior to the original [pifacedigitalio][] and [piface][] packages.

     #import piface.pfio as pf (change this to next line)
     import pifaceio as pf